How Long Does Bankruptcy Stay on Your Credit Report?

 The Takeaway

-Knowing what impact a bankruptcy filing has on a person’s credit score can help them decide whether it’s the right step in their situation.
-Choosing the right type of bankruptcy, often with the aid of a legal or debt counselor, can help eliminate debt and give individuals a fresh start.
-Bankruptcy filings appear on credit reports for seven to 10 years, but even with those long timelines proper credit management can help raise a person’s credit score to higher levels – potentially sooner than you might think.
+Knowing the impact that bankruptcy can have on a person’s credit score can help them decide whether it’s the right step in their situation.
+In some cases, choosing the right type of bankruptcy with a legal or debt counselor can help eliminate debt and provide a fresh start.
+Bankruptcy filings appear on credit reports for seven to ten years, but even with those long timelines proper credit management can help raise a person’s credit score to higher levels, potentially sooner than you might think.

 Related Articles